paulrostorp/vscode-jsonnet-ng/README.md

 with some fixes and improvements.
 This fork created because the original project was abandoned and archived.

+Extension features:

-A simple bare-bones extension providing simple syntax highlighting for [Jsonnet][jsonnet] files (specifically, files with the `.jsonnet` and `.libsonnet` suffixes), as well as a Markdown-style preview pane that auto-updates every time you save.
+- simple syntax highlighting and code completion for [Jsonnet][jsonnet] files (specifically, files with the `.jsonnet` and `.libsonnet` suffixes)
+- Markdown-style preview pane that auto-updates every time you save
+- manual formatting of Jsonnet documents

 ![Jsonnet preview][jsonnet-demo]